Harry Winks: 2018–2021

 After a long period out through an injury that required surgery, Winks returned to the squad in the 2018–19 season in the home game against Fulham, appearing as a late substitute.
 He made his first start of the season in the game against Liverpool that Spurs lost 2–1.
 In the away match against Fulham in January 2019, he scored a last minute winning goal to win 2–1, his first goal for the club since November 2016.
 On 1 June 2019, Winks started in the 2019 UEFA Champions League Final against Liverpool.

 Winks signed a new five-year contract with Tottenham in July 2019.

 Winks scored his first goal of the 2020–21 season, his first for Tottenham in nearly two years, in the UEFA Europa League match against the Bulgarian side Ludogorets Razgrad to help Tottenham win 4–0.
 He hit the back of the net from 54 yards away, one of the longest goals ever scored in the Europa League, which he said was not intentional.

 Loan to Sampdoria

 On 30 August 2022, Winks joined Serie A club Sampdoria on loan for the 2022–23 season, with an option for the transfer to become permanent.
+Sampdoria was relegated and his move was not made permanent.

+Leicester City

+On 1 July 2023, Winks joined EFL Championship club Leicester City on a three-year contract, for an undisclosed fee reported to be around £10 million.
+On 6 August, he made his debut for the club in the opening game of the season, a 2–1 win against Coventry City in the EFL Championship.
+On 20 September, he made a record of 100 per cent pass completion, while he made the most passes on the pitch, in a 2–0 away win against Norwich City.
+On 28 October, he scored his first goal for Leicester in the league in a 2–1 away win against Queens Park Rangers, scoring from outside the box in the 80th minute.
+Winks was a key player in midfield for Leicester and played a great role in helping Leicester secure promotion at the first time of asking.
+He won his first trophy in his career as Leicester finished as champions in the 2023–24 EFL Championship.